 Central Sikh Museum:

-Central Sikh Museum was established in 1958 at Amritsar.
+The Central Sikh Museum was established in 1958 at Amritsar.
 This Museum displays the pictures of the Sikh Gurus, describes the history of Sikhs.
 It also exhibits the historical musical instruments, coins, weapons, etc

-Lunger in the Golden Temple is something which no one should miss.
+Lunger in the Golden Temple is something that no one should miss.
 However, we had planned for Wagah Border so we had to rush.
 Yes, but we had one more day and on the 2nd day, we planned to take a meal at Lunger.

 Wagah Border is approximately 30km from the Golden Temple (Amritsar), it takes around 45 min to reach by cab.
 And it is at a distance of 29 km from Lahore (Pakistan).

 During this ceremony both the countries formally fold the flag of their nation and close the gate for the night.
-On both the sides of the gate, we have a huge audience.
+On both sides of the gate, we have a huge audience.
 National Anthem is played, slogans of patriotism and dance are also performed.